Data cube storage types

 You can increase the performance of the in-memory data cube by preventing it from recompressing records.

-In the Configure Data Cube dialog, tick the checkbox under Disable Memory Management.
+In the Data Cube Settings dialog, tick the checkbox under Disable Memory Management.
 Then click Submit.

 The new setting will take effect after the next time the data cube is built.